study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 [7] Silver, G. (1599). *Paradoxes of Defence*.

 ---
-### CHAPTER 16: THE THIRTEENTH CHASE - "THE GETTING CHASE"
+### CHASE 16: THE THIRTEENTH CHASE - "THE GETTING CHASE"

 **Original Text:** *The xiijth Chace callyde the gettyng Chace a Sprynge upon a man In the lyffte Syde then paffe ov to the ryght Syde wyth an other Sprynge then paffe agayne to the lyffte Syde wyth a rake then voyde bake wyth a quartr*